Candle Ideas for Christmas

 I recommend securing the glasses to a tray with a bit of two-sided tape so your candles cant be easily tipped over.
 This vase filler is only slightly less annoying to clean up than artificial snow.
 Believe me, I know.

 Try grouping these tapers in different ways for different looks.
 For instance, you could group them close together or elevate them at different heights.
 Again, use two-sided tape to make sure everything stays in place.

 I’m using this arrangement on a coffee table but it would look equally as nice down the middle of the dining room table or on a mantel.

 For the first candle, use white pearl-headed straight pins to attach snowflake confetti to the candle.
-I used large pearl-headed pins, as there’s a sizable hole in the center of the snowflakes that the smaller pins slip right through.
+I used large pearl-headed pins, as there’s a sizeable hole in the centre of the snowflakes that the smaller pins slip right through.

 Add enough vase filler to the round vase to make a base for the votive candle and candle ring.

 - Christmas figurine

 - bag of crystal vase filler

 - two Christmas cookie cutters